Air Algérie Flight 6289: Failure to fly

 There were multiple factors that ultimately caused the aircraft's inability to fly safely.
 Investigators stated that the occurrence of an engine failure during a critical phase of the flight (e.g., during the aircraft's rotation) would have provided the crew with a very limited amount of time to assess the situation.
 The take-off weight of Flight 6289 at the time was near its maximum allowable take-off weight, causing a reduction in the aircraft's ability to take-off.
 The location of the airport and the weather condition, which was located at an elevation of 1,300 metres with a typical hot desert temperature at noon, caused the air density to decrease.
 The reduction in air density resulted in the reduction of the engine output as well.
 Thus, the aircraft would have needed a higher airspeed to take off from the runway.

 However, management of the emergency by the flight crew was the most crucial part for the aircraft to be able to return in a safe manner.
-If the flight crew had taken the correct actions for the emergency immediately, the aircraft would not have crashed onto the field.
+If the captain had taken the correct actions for the emergency immediately or listened to the first officer, the aircraft would not have crashed onto the field.

 The first sign of crew error was apparent from the initial stage of the flight.
 Prior to take-off, First Officer Yousfi was about to give the crew members a pre-flight briefing when she was suddenly interrupted by Captain Benaouicha.
-The captain immediately chatted with the chief flight attendant and thus the briefing was discontinued.
-The pre-flight briefing was crucial as this was the exact moment when flight crew were informed on the roles of each crew members and the appropriate procedures that the crew should have taken in case the crew faced an anomaly during the take-off.
-The interrupted briefing indicated the crew's failure to emphasize the importance of flight safety in regards to the possible anomalies that might be encountered during a critical phase of the flight.
+The captain immediately chatted with the chief flight attendant, and thus the briefing was discontinued.
+The pre-flight briefing was crucial as this was the exact moment when flight crew were informed on the roles of each crew member and the appropriate procedures that the crew should have taken in case they faced an anomaly during the take-off.
+The interrupted briefing indicated the crew's failure to emphasise the importance of flight safety in regards to the possible anomalies that might be encountered during a critical phase of the flight.

 Benaouicha kept talking to the chief flight attendant even during the aircraft's taxi.
 This was a breach of the sterile cockpit rule, which prohibited flight crew from engaging in conversations unrelated to the flight during critical phases.
-During the entire conversation, not a single dialogue was related to a possible anomaly on take-off.
+During the entire conversation, nothing was said regarding a possible anomaly on take-off.